So You Want To Start Using Fountain Pens

 Goulet is where I get my ink samples.
 If you know that you want a particular color of ink, you can check out their sample packages by color.
 If you're open to trying a lot of colors, flip through their list of multicolored sample packs and pick something that looks appealing to you.
 Try different things until you know what you like!
 Once you have an ink you like, you can buy it anywhere - I usually get mine from JetPens, but I've even found ink on Amazon (and successfully avoided being scammed).

-1. Technically, stub and italic nibs are different: stub nibs are rounded off at the corners, and italic nibs aren't.
+Enjoy your new pens!- Technically, stub and italic nibs are different: stub nibs are rounded off at the corners, and italic nibs aren't.
 When you're looking for pens, use both search terms; there are a lot of cheap pens out there with "italic" nibs that actually have stub nibs.
-In the unlikely event that you find a cheap pen that offers both stub and italic nibs, note that most people find stub nibs easier to write with.
+In the unlikely event that you find a cheap pen that offers both stub and italic nibs, note that most people find stub nibs easier to write with. ↩